Sport and Religion

 In America — with its foundational tenet of religious freedom and expression and with its fanatical devotion to sport participation and consumption — a prominent and perplexing marriage weds fierce competition and sincere faith on our playing fields, televisions, and newsfeeds.
 In kneeling Tim Tebow and post-game-midfield prayers, in evangelistic Athletes in Action and in a no-Sunday play policy for Hope College’s 22 intercollegiate teams, the social institutions of sport and religion seem to walk hand-in-hand down the aisle of American life on a regular basis, joined together at the hip and in seeming lock step to help their followers build character and faith.

-Yet, on closer examination, examples abound when these two devoted partners can appear to be strange bedfellows at best.
+Yet, upon further review, examples abound when these two devoted partners can appear to be strange bedfellows at best.
 Turn on ESPN’s SportsCenter almost any day of the week to find the country’s newest sporting controversy simply not jiving with ethical behavior, let alone Christian principles.
 Sport-and-religion compatibility is questioned when competitive priorities overpower moral sensibilities.

 So, why do we even combine the practices of sport and religion in the first place?
 (And when we talk about sport and religion, let’s be honest, we are usually exclusively thinking about sport and Christianity.)
 Why are Christian athletes more vocal about this combination than those from other major religions?
 And what does this all look like and are there lessons to learn at Hope College, a vibrantly Christian school with an excellent athletic program?